elucian/bee/syntax/overview.md

 ## Alphanumeric type

-Bee define A := Single UTF character: native type.
+Bee define A := Single UTF32 character as native type.

 ```
 make a, b ∈ A; --Alphanumeric symbol
 make x, y ∈ B; --Binary number

-alter a := `0`;    -- representation of 0
+alter a := '0';    -- representation of 0
 alter x := a -> B; -- convert to 30
 alter y := 30;     -- UTF code for '0'
 alter b := y -> A; -- convert to '0'